-The figure represented in this work by Jean-Bap-tiste-Camille Corot is the goddess Diana, Arte-
+The figure represented in this work by Jean-Bap-

 In the work in the Carmen Thyssen Collection, Corot focuses on the moment prior to when Diana discovers that she is being watched, and the story transforms into a poetic evocation.
 The young goddess is absorbed in her bath, a time of true introspection and connection with nature.
 Droplets of water splatter the vegetation around her, and we can see the reflection of her legs in the mirror-like crystalline pond.
 The artist suggests a lyrical universe in which the beauty of the water and the natural setting merge to create the perfect context for viewing the female body.